poiw-org/hmu-map/README.md

+## About

+HMU-map is an effort to create a quick and easy way for students to find labs and buildings on the HMU campus.

 ## Developing

 Once you've git pulled the project and installed its dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: